fralau/mkdocs-test/README.md

 - It doesn't perform integrity tests on the pages; if something started to go wrong, the issue might emerge only later.
 - If something went already wrong, it doesn't necessarily say where, or why.

-One solution is to write an ad-hoc program to make tests on the target (HTML) pages; this requires knowing in advance where those files will be stored.

-Manually keeping track of those target files is doable for small documentation projects;
-but for larger ones, or for conducting systematic tests, it becomes quickly impractical.

 ### MkDocs-Test